Galactic-Code-Developers/Certified-Papers-Depository/README.md

 # 📄 Certified Scientific Paper Repository

 This repository contains officially **signed, verified scientific papers** issued by the **Kapodistrian Academy of Science**.
-Each document is digitally certified and tamper-evident through embedded SHA-256 cryptographic hashes and audit metadata.
+Each document is digitally certified and tamper-evident through embedded SHA-256 cryptographic hashes, structured metadata, and a formal audit trail.

 ---